R-unic/roblox-cr/README.md

 3. Compile using `rbxcr` if you're inside of your project folder, otherwise `rbxcr -D <project_dir>`
 4. Sync to Roblox using [Rojo](https://rojo.space/) or another syncing plugin.

+## Gotchas

+All identifiers are converted to PascalCase during compilation.
+This is due to Crystal not allowing the use of PascalCase identifiers for method names and class members.
+This means you need to be mindful of naming conflicts.<br>
+Say you have a class, `A`, and you create a new instance of that class using `A.new` and assign it to a variable called `a`.
+The `A` class name will be overwritten by the `a` variable.<br>
+If you have any better solutions, please make a pull request.

+## Likely to be added

+- Enums
+- `case`-`when` blocks
+- `*` (splat) operator for converting arrays to tuples

 ## Might be added

 - Macros
+- Annotations

 ## Will not be added

 - `loop` blocks
 - `out` keyword
+- Uninitialized variables

 ## Contributing